aharaldson/better-reads/README.md

   ## Future Enhancements

 I intend to implement review functionality on titles.
 The underpinnings are there, but I haven't gotten it to work yet.

 A favorites list will be added in the future.

 I also want to add a Notes feature to log user-created notes specific to a title and "bookmarked" to a particular page in a volume.

+I would love to implement a social aspect to the app in the future as well, because my biggest gripe with *other* reading apps is the poor friend/sharing implementation.

   ## Challenges